CHEF RODOLPHE ONNO

 Chef Florian Guillemenot believes that if one makes a cake with love, the person who eats it will be filled with happiness.

-Which is why, since his apprenticeship in 2000 at the Sainte Anne catering school in Saint-Nazaire in the south of France and training at Nantes, Chef Florian’s love for chocolate work, showpiece and pastry technology has taken him all over the world to spread the joys of patisserie.
+Since his apprenticeship in 2000 at the Sainte Anne catering school in Saint-Nazaire in the south of France and his training at Nantes, Chef Florian’s love for chocolate work, showpiece, and pastry technology has taken him all over the world to spread the joys of patisserie.

-Armed with myriad certificates and the experience of working at the 5-star Royal Thalassothérapie at La Baule, he left his homeland for Oslo, Norway to ply his craft at the international relais dessert called Pascal, as well as the Bristol Hotel as a Chef de Partie Patisserie, before journeying to Scandinavia, Finland, where he was a Pastry Chef of a French pastry shop called Frambois.
+Armed with myriad certificates and his experience working at the 5-star Royal Thalassothérapie at La Baule, he left his homeland for Oslo, Norway to ply his craft at the international Relais Dessert in Pascal, as well as the Bristol Hotel as a Chef de Partie Patisserie before journeying to Scandinavia, Finland, where he was a Pastry Chef at a French pastry shop called Frambois.

 Chef Florian then returned to France to obtain his Master Diploma of Pastry (BM patisserie) at the National Institute of Bakery and Pastry (INBP), where he was invited to share his patisserie talent as a trainer at the INBP in France, South Korea, Luxembourg, and Russia.

-After four years, he left INBP to travel to Japan as pastry chef for a year and then joined Le Cordon Bleu Malaysia in 2015 as Pastry Chef Instructor.
+After four years, he left INBP to travel to Japan as a pastry chef for a year before joining Le Cordon Bleu Malaysia in 2015 as Pastry Chef Instructor.

 CHEF STEPHANE ALEXANDRE

 Chef Stephane was born in France, Normandy.
 Since he was a kid, he always had a passion for patisserie.
 He started his apprenticeship as a patissier, confiseur, chocolatier, and glacier in Normandy in 1986.